gituliar/kwinto-xll/README.md

 ### Send JSON-RPC

 ```
-=kwRPC(method, id, params) -> "json:<id>"
+=kwRpc(method, id, params) -> "json:<id>"
 ```

-`kwRPC` function sends a JSON-RPC request to the remote host.
-Result from the host is saved under `"json:<id>"` name, which you can use in other `kw*` functions later.
-If error occurs, a plain text message is returned instead.
+`kwRpc` invokes a remote function, waits for it to complete, and saves its result under `"json:<id>"` name, which you can later use in other `kw*` functions.
+On error a plain text message is returned instead.

 ### Show JSON